azdavis/millet/docs/manual.md

 #### `diagnostics.<code>`

 Configuration for the diagnostic with code number `<code>`.
-It must be an integer.
+It must be a positive integer.

 #### `diagnostics.<code>.severity`